Skip to content

 Proration of Financial Aid

 Students who are enrolled in less-than-full time status will have their Pell Grants pro-rated.
 The award letter will list the maximum amount based on full-time enrollment.
 Pro-rated amounts will match a student's enrollment status.
 Full time enrollment is 12 credit hours and above.
 For three-quarter time (9-11 credit hours) an eligible grant will be multiplied by 0.75 and a student will receive that portion.
 For half-time (6-8 credit hours) an eligible grant will be multiplied by 0.50 and a student will receive that portion.
 If a student is less-than-half time (1-5 credit hours) the grant will be adjusted to match the Federal Pell charts.
-Students enrolled less-than-half time are not eligible for government loans.
+Students enrolled less-than-half-time are not eligible for government loans.

 Repeating Courses

 Pell Grant funding may not be used to repeat a course more than twice where a student received a passing grade (A through D-).
-Once a student has completed any course twice with a passing grade they are no longer eligible to receive Pell Grant funding for that course in the future.
+Once a student has completed any course twice with a passing grade, they are no longer eligible to receive Pell Grant funding for that course in the future.
 There are no exceptions to this Federal regulation.

 Applying for Financial Aid